Mucha-moment/Mucha-moment.github.io/_pages/about.md

   <br><br>
   Methodologically, I primarily use large, unique datasets for causal inference, supplemented by randomized controlled trial and structural modeling.
   <br><br>
   Learn more from my <a href="https://Mucha-moment.github.io/files/CV.pdf">CV</a>.
 If you are interested in any aspect of my work, I would love to chat and collaborate.
-Please feel free to contact me via email: <a href="mailto:congzhenglong@ruc.edu.cn">congzhenglong@ruc.edu.cn</a>
+Please feel free to contact me via email: <a href="mailto:zlcong426@gmail.com">zlcong426@gmail.com</a>, <a href="mailto:congzhenglong@ruc.edu.cn">congzhenglong@ruc.edu.cn</a>
 </p>

 🌟 Recent Research Highlights